NickEvans/volunteer-quiz/README.md

 # volunteer-quiz
-Buzzfeed-style quiz to connect students to AmeriCorps volunteer opportunities
+Buzzfeed-style interactive quiz to connect UCF students with AmeriCorps volunteer opportunities that match their personality and interests.
+Built for the Volunteer UCF page of the UCF Office of Student Involvement Website.

+Code by Nick Evans & Yjang Wynter
+Illustrations by Nick Evans